adtgroup8/project/README.md

 ## MySQL Database
 The code file labelled "proj-pt2-sql.sql" is our MySQL script.
-After creating the database in line 5, the "salaries_preprocessed.csv" dataset must be loaded into MySQL Workbench before running any subsequent code:
+After creating the database in line 5, the "salaries_preprocessed.csv" dataset must be loaded into MySQL Workbench by right-clicking on the database name in the side panel and selecting "Table Data Import Wizard" (see image below).
+This must be done before running any subsequent code.

 ![mysql-import-data](https://github.com/adtgroup8/project/assets/137223955/514f908e-9073-43f6-825a-1967227a5f3b)

+Lines 9-81 create the data tables that normalizes the imported dataset (please refer to the schema in our technical report).

+The rest of the script, except the last two queries, are various queries that we executed per the requirements for Part 2 of this project.

+The last two queries extract the last row of the imported "salaries_preprocessed" data table; and deletes the last row of the data table, respectively.
+They were written to confirm and delete the addition of new row(s) via the app.

+## Shiny App Development
+The code file labelled "WhatsMyWorth_V4.R" is the R code for our WhatsMyWorth Shiny app.
+Our app connects to our database via a local server.